Museum-Barberini/Barberini-Analytics/INSTALLATION.md

 ## Requirements

-- UNIX system (prefered Ubuntu; does not work well with WSL)
+- UNIX system (preferred Ubuntu; does not work well with WSL)

+Please note that this instructions are optimized for Ubuntu, amd64.
+If you use a different configuration, you may need to adapt the toolchain installation (see `install_toolchain.sh`).

 ## Let’s go!